geostandards-ch/cog-best-practices/README.md

 # Raster
-Apply the optimization steps according to the use case and publish cloud-optimized GeoTIFF [COG](https://cogeo.org) using a recent version of [gdal](https://gdal.org).
+Apply the optimization steps according to the use case and create Cloud Optimized GeoTIFF [COG](https://cogeo.org) using a recent version of [gdal](https://gdal.org).
 Windows users may use the OSGeo4WShell provided by [QGIS](https://qgis.org).

 ## lossless raster